Road trip to Ottawa, Kingston and Prince Edward County

 Locations:

-Whether you’re looking for an early breakfast or lazy brunch, the patio at Pan Chancho is the place to be.
+Whether you’re looking for an early breakfast or a lazy brunch, the patio at Pan Chancho is the place to be.

 Location: 44 Princess Street, Kingston